 University of Mississippi Digital Image Database

-In Spring 2004, The Department and Art and The Visual Resource Center commenced the Department’s Digital Image Database (UMDID) initiative with the goal of creating a database containting images used for teaching art history.
-After a year into the digitization process, the results became a searchable FileMakerPro database containing JPEG images for classroom projection.
+In Spring 2004, The Department and Art & Art History and the Visual Resource Center commenced the Department’s Digital Image Database (UMDID) initiative with the goal of creating a database containing images used for teaching art history.
+After a year into the digitization process, the results became a searchable FileMakerPro database containing JPG images for classroom projection.

-If you are an educator and would like more information or to request access to the image database please contact the VRC’s curator: Ross Turner, email@example.com.
+If you are an educator and would like more information or to request access to the image database please contact the VRC’s curator: Frank Estrada, email@example.com.